Get your ticket masked and prevent points from being added to your record.

 California Traffic School in Siskiyou County

-The Siskiyou County Superior Court has approved Safe2Drive to offer its online traffic school for drivers who get tickets in Siskiyou.
+The Siskiyou County Superior Court accepts Safe2Drive's online traffic school for drivers who get tickets in Siskiyou.
 By competing traffic school you keep points off your

 record and your insurance rates from going up.
 Safe2Drive notifies the court you completed traffic school the same day you finish.